 A monetary contribution, equal to the cost to protect 10 square feet of land with a conservation easement for each square foot of impermeable surface coverage greater than the area permitted to bring the lot into compliance with applicable coverage limitations for conforming lots, to the Town's Land and Development Rights Acquisition (DRA) Fund established to acquire development rights or conservation easements on undeveloped land to promote permanent protection of the lake and other natural resources, which monetary contribution shall be determined by resolution or local law adopted from time to time by the Town Board in an amount equal to the fair market cost to protect one acre of undeveloped land in the Skaneateles Lake Watershed.

 By way of illustration only of subsection F.2 above, if an applicant's property is located in the Lake Watershed Overlay District (LWOD) with a total lot area of 10,000 square feet, 10% or 1,000 square feet of impermeable surface coverage would be permitted.
 If the property already had 1,300 square feet of impermeable surface coverage (300 square feet in excess of the applicable coverage limitation for nonconforming lots) which the applicant desired to retain while redeveloping the property, the granting of a special permit would be conditioned upon the applicant obtaining a conservation easement on at least 3,000 square feet of land (300 square feet times 10) in the LWOD to offset any drainage or environmental impact that might occur as a result of exceeding the applicable coverage limitation, or making a monetary contribution to the DRA Fund in the amount of 3,000 square feet multiplied by the monetary contribution equal to the cost to protect 10 square feet of land, set pursuant to Subsection F.2 above.
+Where a a monetary contribution has previously been made pursuant to §148-8-9-F (2) above concerning a redeveloped lot, if the applicant or a successor in interest seeks subsequent redevelopment of the lot, credit for the prior contributions w be applied toward the total monetary contribution required for future velopment .

-In no case shall the applicant be permitted to increase nonconforming impermeable surface coverage on a lot unless the Planning Board finds that such increase is necessary for public health or safety or the safety of the occupants of the property.
+In no case shall the applicant be permitted to increase nonconforming impermeable surface coverage on a lot. unless the Planning Board finds that such increase is necessary for public health or safety or the safety of the occupants of the property.